 \section{\texttt{dLQR} Cost under Different Similarity Transformations}

 For dynamic controllers, a widely used concept is the so-called \textit{similarity transformation}~\cite{zhou1996robust}.
-It is well-known that any similarity transformation on controller \eqref{eq.dynamic_controller} corresponds to the same transfer function $H(z)=C_{\mK}(zI_n-A_{\mK})^{-1}B_{\mK}$ in the frequency domain, where $z \in \mathbb{C}$.
-Therefore, similarity transformations do not change the control performance of the LQG problem~\cite[Lemma 4.1]{zheng2021analysis}.

-However, in this section, we will show that the \texttt{dLQR} cost varies with different similarity transformations, and thus the optimization landscape of \texttt{dLQR} is distinct from LQG.
+It can be shown that similarity transformations do not change the control performance of the LQG problem~\cite[Lemma 4.1]{zheng2021analysis}.
+In contrast, the \texttt{dLQR} cost varies with different similarity transformations due to the transient behavior induced by initial controller states, and thus the optimization landscape of \texttt{dLQR} is distinct.